lancedolan/webpack-react-example/readme.md

 # Purpose

-This repo is a starting point (eg. project skeleton) for purely client-side-rendered apps using webpack and react.
+Project skeleton for purely client-side-rendered apps using webpack and react.
 If starting a new project, simply click "Use This Template" above, or fork this repo, and begin development.

+This serves as a starting point for my personal projects which share a common tech stack, but probably won't be highly useful to devs/orgs beyond myself.

 # Features